 5. Evaluating and selecting big data technologies

-Teams have a wide range of big data technologies to choose from, and these can often overlap in terms of capability.
+Data management teams have a wide range of big data technologies to choose from, and the various tools often overlap in terms of their capabilities.

-Lenley Hensarling, chief strategy officer at database company Aerospike, recommends teams start by considering current and future needs of streaming and batch sources, such as mainframe, cloud applications and third-party data services.
-Enterprise-grade streaming platforms to consider include Apache Kafka, Apache Pulsar, AWS Kinesis and Google Pub/Sub -- all of which provide seamless movement of data between on-premises, hybrid or cloud systems, he said.
+Lenley Hensarling, chief strategy officer at NoSQL database company Aerospike, recommends teams start by considering current and future needs for data from streaming and batch sources, such as mainframes, cloud applications and third-party data services.
+For example, enterprise-grade streaming platforms to consider include Apache Kafka, Apache Pulsar, AWS Kinesis and Google Pub/Sub -- all of which provide seamless movement of data between cloud, on-premises and hybrid cloud systems, he said.

-Next, teams should start evaluating the complex data preparation capabilities required to feed AI/machine learning and other advanced analytics systems.
+Next, teams should start evaluating the complex data preparation capabilities required to feed AI, machine learning and other advanced analytics systems.
 It's also important to plan for where the data might be processed.
-For circumstances where latency is an issue, teams need to consider how to run analytics and AI on edge servers, and how to make it easy to update these models.
+For circumstances where latency is an issue, teams need to consider how to run analytics and AI models on edge servers, and how to make it easy to update the models.
 These capabilities need to be balanced against the cost of deploying and managing the equipment and applications run on premises, in the cloud or on the edge.

 6. Generating business insights

 It's tempting for data teams to focus on the technology of big data, rather than outcomes.
-Silipo has found that much less attention is placed on what to do with the data.
+In many cases, Silipo has found that much less attention is placed on what to do with the data.

-Generating valuable business insights requires considering scenarios like creating KPI-based reports, identifying useful predictions or making different types of recommendations.
+Generating valuable business insights from big data applications in organizations requires considering scenarios like creating KPI-based reports, identifying useful predictions or making different types of recommendations.

-These efforts will require input from a mix of business analytics professionals, statisticians and machine learning experts.
-She has found that pairing this team with the big data engineering team can make a difference in increasing the ROI of setting up a big data environment.
+These efforts will require input from a mix of business analytics professionals, statisticians and data scientists with machine learning expertise.
+She said pairing that group with the big data engineering team can make a difference in increasing the ROI of setting up a big data environment.

 7. Hiring and retaining workers with big data skills

-"One of the biggest challenges regarding big data software development is finding and retaining the workers with big data skills," said Mike O'Malley, senior vice president of strategy at SenecaGlobal, an IT expert sourcing firm.
+"One of the biggest challenges regarding big data software development is finding and retaining the workers with big data skills," said Mike O'Malley, senior vice president of strategy at SenecaGlobal, a software development and IT outsourcing firm.

-This big data trend is not likely to go away soon.
+This particular big data trend isn't likely to go away soon.
 A report from S&P Global found that cloud architects and data scientists are among the most in-demand positions in 2021.
-One strategy for filling these positions is to partner with software development services companies that have already built out these talent pools.
+One strategy for filling them is to partner with software development services companies that have already built out talent pools.

 Another strategy is to work with HR to identify and address any gaps in existing big data talent, said Pablo Listingart, founder and owner of ComIT, a charity that provides free IT training.

 "Many big data initiatives fail because of incorrect expectations and faulty estimations that are carried forward from the beginning of the project to the end," he said.
-The right team will be able to estimate risks, evaluate severity and implement solutions for a variety of big data challenges.
+The right team will be able to estimate risks, evaluate severity and resolve a variety of big data challenges.

 It's also important to establish a culture for attracting and retaining the right talent.
-Vojtech Kurka, CTO at Meiro, a CDP platform, said he started off imagining he could solve every data problem with a few SQL and Python scripts in the right place.
+Vojtech Kurka, CTO at customer data platform vendor Meiro, said he started off imagining that he could solve every data problem with a few SQL and Python scripts in the right place.
 Over time, he realized he could get a lot further by hiring the right people and promoting a safe company culture that keeps people happy and motivated.

 8. Keeping costs from getting out of control

-Another common big data challenge is what David Mariani, founder and CTO of AtScale, a data integration company, refers to as the "cloud bill heart attack."
-Many enterprises estimate the costs of their new big data infrastructure using existing data consumption metrics.
-That is a mistake.
+Another common big data challenge is what David Mariani, founder and CTO of data integration company AtScale, refers to as the "cloud bill heart attack."
+Many enterprises use existing data consumption metrics to estimate the costs of their new big data infrastructure -- but that's a mistake.

-One issue is that companies underestimate the sheer demand that expanded access to richer data sets creates.
-The cloud makes it easier to access data and for big data platforms to surface richer, more granular data.
-This capability drives demand, which drives costs since the cloud will elastically scale to meet user demand.
+One issue is that companies underestimate the sheer demand for computing resources that expanded access to richer data sets creates.
+The cloud in particular makes it easier for big data platforms to surface richer, more granular data, a capability that can drive up costs because cloud systems will elastically scale to meet user demand.

-CloudCheckr's Rehl also recommends teams raise the issue in their discussions with business and data engineering teams.
-It's the responsibility of the business to define what it is asking for; software developers should be responsible for delivering the data in an efficient format and DevOps is responsible for ensuring the right archival policies and growth rates are monitored and managed.
+CloudCheckr's Rehl also recommends that data management teams raise the cost issue upfront in their discussions with business and data engineering teams about big data deployments.
+It's the responsibility of the business to define what it is asking for; software developers should be responsible for delivering the data in an efficient format, and DevOps is responsible for ensuring the right archival policies and growth rates are monitored and managed.